 About U.S. Merchant Marine Ships

-Employees of the United States Navy worked extensively in asbestos-containing environments throughout the 20th century.
+Employees of the United States Navy worked extensively with asbestos throughout the 20th century.
 During peacetime and wartime alike, the Merchant Marine Fleet was central to the prosperity of the nation.

 In peaceful years, the ships were still needed for the import and export of goods in foreign and domestic commerce.